-- 5.1 Recruit and retain high-performing, engaged personnel. - 5.2 Establish a workforce succession plan. - 5.3 Develop a knowledge transfer program. - 5.4 Conduct periodic compensation studies. - 5.5 Conduct a Fair Labor Standards Act (FLSA) audit. - 5.6 Establish and develop an employee professional development plan. - 5.1 Recruit and retain high performing, engaged personnel Recruitment and retention of talented and productive employees is essential to be able to accomplish our mission and vision statements.
+5.1 Recruit and retain high performing, engaged personnel - Recruitment and retention of talented and productive employees is essential to be able to accomplish our mission and vision statements.
 In order to attract and retain the best talent, the District will support and provide opportunities for employees to enhance their job skills and knowledge in their career field.
 Staff will conduct periodic classification and compensation studies to ensure competitiveness within the local and regional labor markets.
 The District will reward and recognize staff for superior job performance and make recommendations that lead to improvements in the workplace.
+Continue partnering with local universities and community colleges for internship opportunities that will prepare students for future career prospects.
+(Ongoing) Hired multiple positions throughout 2016-2017 as needed.
+Continue to encourage and provide training to employees.
+(Ongoing as needed)

-(Ongoing) - 5.2 Establish a workforce succession plan In order to sustain a high quality, diverse and inspired workforce, the District will strive to ensure that it maintains a mission-focused workforce that has the skills and experience to meet the needs of the District today and into the future.
+5.2 Establish a workforce succession plan - In order to sustain a high quality, diverse and inspired workforce, the District will strive to ensure that it maintains a mission-focused workforce that has the skills and experience to meet the needs of the District today and into the future-

 We will develop a workforce succession plan that will take a comprehensive look and analysis to determine which positions are more mission critical and which have less bench strength than others to avoid staffing gaps, assuring appropriate depth in critical functions.
 Likely retirements will be identified and internal staff with the potential skill, experience, and interest will be assessed and prepared for those retirements where appropriate.
 Job descriptions for positions where internal candidates are not likely will be evaluated and modified to meet the District's future needs.
 Compensation will be reviewed and adjusted to attract highly qualified candidates.
 While succession planning will be ongoing throughout the years ahead, the project will begin with this analysis and plan.
-(2015)
+(20185).